HermitCrab07/Designing_Responsible_Ethical_AI/01_parallels_drugs_rct_responsible_ai.md

 * **Clinical Trials:** New findings often lead to revised trials - post-Deployment Monitoring and Feedback.
 Neither a drug nor an algorithm is ever "done."
 Both require surveillance, feedback loops, and the willingness to adjust when harm emerges.
 Ongoing refinement is not optional — it's core to ethical practice.

-* **Similarly, in AI Development:** Continuous feedback and retraining ensure AI systems remain fair and effective as real-world data evolves.
+* **AI Development:** Continuous feedback and retraining ensure AI systems remain fair and effective as real-world data evolves.

 ---